moonlight-stream/moonlight-pc/README.md

 #Limelight

-Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.
+[Limelight](https://github.com/limelight-stream) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.

-Limelight-pc allows you to stream your full collection of Steam games from your powerful Windows desktop to another PC or laptop running Linux/OSX/Windows.
+Limelight-pc allows you to stream your full collection of Steam games from your powerful desktop to another PC or laptop running Linux/OS X/Windows.

-[Limelight](https://github.com/limelight-stream/limelight) also has an Android implementation.
+Limelight also has an [Android implementation](https://github.com/limelight-stream/limelight-android).

 ##Features

-* Streams Steam and all of your games from your PC to your Linux/OSX/Windows machine.
+* Streams Steam and all of your games from your PC to your Linux/OSX/Windows machine
 * Keyboard and Mouse support
-* Full support for XBOX 360 controllers, PS3 and PS4 controllers, and other HID gamepads
+* Full support for Xbox 360 controllers, PS3 and PS4 controllers, and other HID gamepads
 * Full Windows, OS X, and Linux Support

 ##Features to come

-* Use mDNS to scan for compatible GFE machines on the network
+* Use mDNS to scan for compatible GeForce Experience (GFE) machines on the network
 * Choose from the list of available games instead of just launching Steam

 ##Installation